Process and methods

 The systematic identification of evidence is an essential step in developing NICE guidelines.
 Literature searches should be systematic, transparent and reproducible to minimise 'dissemination biases'.
 These may affect the results of reviews and include publication bias and database bias.

 NICE encourages the use of search methods that balance recall and precision.
 The aim is to identify the best available evidence to address a particular question without producing an unmanageable volume of results.
+If review questions are so broad that the information specialist has to restrict the searches to complete the review in the time available, this should be acknowledged as a limitation in the final review document.

 A flexible approach to the search for evidence should be adopted, guided by the subject of the question and type of evidence sought.
 When the guideline is an update, the approach can also be informed by searches for the existing guideline and subsequent surveillance review.
 Searching includes: